 What are similar data types to Stock Fundamental Data?

 Stock Fundamental Data is similar to Short Interest Data, ETF Data, Intraday Stock Data, Stock Price Data, and Corporate Actions Data.
-These data categories are commonly used for Portfolio Analysis and Stock Fundamental Data analytics.
+These data categories are commonly used for Portfolio Analysis and Financial Intelligence.